-Prosciutto, which translates to “ham” in Italian, is made only from the hind legs of pigs and is aged during a dry-curing process.
-There are typically two types of prosciutto: prosciutto cotto, which is cooked, and prosciutto crudo, which is uncooked and is most popular to enjoy on its own, wrapped around fruit or used on charcuterie boards.
+The word prosciutto, which translates to “ham” in Italian, is made only from the hind legs of pigs and is aged during a dry-curing process.
+There are typically two types of prosciutto: prosciutto cotto, which is cooked, and prosciutto crudo, which is uncooked, yet cured.

 What Makes Prosciutto Different?

 With all the different types of pork sold in stores and restaurants, it’s understandable if you’re confused about what separates prosciutto, pancetta, bacon or other cured meats.
 Here’s a quick breakdown:

 - Prosciutto di Parma: 100% natural cured ham without any additives, preservatives, hormones, gluten or coloring agents, made in Emilia Romagna.
 Learn more here.

 - Other Prosciutti: There is American prosciutto, Jamón from Spain (Serrano or Iberico) as well as other Italian prosciutti, such as prosciutto di San Daniele and prosciutto Toscano.
 All of these have unique flavors and textures from the regions where they’re produced.

 - Culatello: Made from the loin of the hind leg and cured in a beef or hog bladder in moist cellars.
 Only one producer is allowed to export it from Italy to the U.S.